-Future Counselor: For Student in Maryland High School or Maryland High School Graduate
+Future LPC: For Student in Maryland High School or Maryland High School Graduate

 Your First Step: